monmima/laravel-aide-memoire/README.md

         php artisan make:controller AweSomeController

-## Building a Registration System

-1. Install laravel/ui as a dev dependency.

-        composer require laravel/ui --dev

-2. Install VueJS with the "auth" flag

-        php artisan ui vue --auth

-3. Install development dependencies

-        npm install && npm run dev

 ## Solving Different Bugs

 Error
 Class 'App\Http\Controllers\Karaoke' not found

-Add this at the beginning of your file:
+Add this at the beginning of your controller file:

         use App\Models\Karaoke;